The Formation of the Al-Rabita Islamia

 The league and its supporters also contributed to the expansion of Eritrea’s civil society, formulating the first substantial arguments about what made Eritrea an inherently separate national entity.
 These concepts were essential to the later transition from peaceful political protest to armed rebellion against Ethiopian occupation.

-Among others, Ibrahim Sultan and Sheikh Abdulkadir Kabire who is considered by many as the first martyr for the independence of Eritrea, were the founders.
-Abdulkadir Kabirewas the head of Hamasien and Asmara branch of Al Rabita.
+Among others, Ibrahim Sultan and Sheikh Abdulkadir Kebire who is considered by many as the first martyr for the independence of Eritrea, were the founders.
+Abdulkadir Kebirewas the head of Hamasien and Asmara branch of Al Rabita.